psychemedia/storytelling-notes/practice-on-not-sharing-digitally-pt1.md

 Joe's comment, perhaps understandably, was *why* you would put out a low quality product.
 But that's the point... it's not supposed to be a product.
 It's supposed to be a low quality glimpse of thing that happened once.

-That didnlt seem to convince Joe.
+That didn't seem to convince Joe.

 But that's maybe not surprising, becuase I wasn't describing it very well.